 All media outlets have the right, and the ability to determine what will, or will not be published.
 That is part of a free press.

-However for a police officer, there are different standards which are put in place by legislation.
+However, for a police officer, there are different standards that are put in place by legislation.

 Under the legislation; The Police Services Act R.S.O.
 1990, CHAPTER P.15: